eleanorfrajka/website-edits/static/pages/projects.md

 * [RAPID](/projects/rapid/) (Meridional overturning circulation at 26N)
 * [Labrador Sea](/projects/labsea/) (Seagliders in the Labrador Sea for my PhD thesis.)

+Now spinning up is a new NERC-funded project on Mesoscale eddies in the Atlantic:

+* [MerMEED](/projects/mermeed/) (Mechanisms responsible for Mesoscale Eddy Energy Dissipation) - stay tuned for more.

 <!--## Methods: Seagliders

 A lot of my work has involved using [Seagliders](/projects/seagliders/).